prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans.md

 Case fans play a crucial role in your PC – if your PC gets too hot, your components will [overheat](https://www.howtogeek.com/174288/how-to-tell-if-your-computer-is-overheating-and-what-to-do-about-it/){: target="_blank"} and become damaged or worse, destroyed.

-With that being said, it's safe to say you should choose your next set of pc fans carefully.
+With that being said, you should choose your next set of pc fans carefully.

 The best case fans need to be quiet, efficient, and of course, they have to provide great airflow.